nuclearvaidya/tutorial/devolop/Liquid scintillation counters.md

  A sample vial with liquid scintillator and the radioactive sample two PM tubes kept in darkened chambers connected in coincidence.
 Each PM tube receives the light photons   converts them into a pulse, which is further amplified by an preamplifier.
-The amplified pulses are then delivered to the coincidence circuit that contains a Pulse height analyzer for acceptance.
-A count is registered in the scaler if two pulses of the same height are recorded in both PM tubes simultaneously (within 0.03 micro seconds ). this is then sent to a summation circuit
+The amplified pulses are then delivered to the coincidence circuit.
+A count is registered in the scaler if two pulses of the same height are recorded in both PM tubes simultaneously (within 0.03 micro seconds ). this is then sent to a summation circuit which adds the two signals, sent to a amplifier finally sent to MCA
 ![[Pasted image 20250611184545.png|350]]

+### Container
+made of polyethylene or low-potassium content glass used to avoid the natural background of 40K.

 ## LS solutions consist of four components: